 A holiday on the Costa del Sol is a lot more than just a sun and beach destination.
 Therefore, both the coastal and the inland municipalities offer several activities and leisure areas to enjoy with the whole family or with a group of friends; and spend an unforgettable August.

 From zoos to refreshing water parks, without forgetting the charm of some of the privileged natural environments as well contemplating some of the monuments and museums in the villages.
-These are just some of the offers that the visitors, as well as the locals that don’t have enough budget to travel abroad to other destinations, can enjoy.

 In Benalmadena, a visit that’s a synonym of fun assured, for both adults and children, is the one to the emblematic Tivoli World, where there’s more than 40 rides for all ages, although specially for the little kids, like the Tivoli Dragon, the Giant Wheel, the Rollercoaster, the bumper cars, the bumper boats, the mysterious boat, the little train, the Passage of Terror, the Go-Karts or the Free-fall.

 In this amusement park there are also many live shows in summer; from concerts of famous and well-known artists to funny shows for kids and even stand-up comedy.

 By the mid of August there is also the Malaga Fair, a popular event with many amusement attractions.
 Check our dedicated article for more information.

 On the other hand, in Marbella there’s the famous Funny Beach Karting.
 These facilities, apart from kart racing in different categories like adult, kids, two-seats, etc., also offer trampolines, bumper boats and a zip wire.
 They also offer water activities such as pedaloes or jet skis.